sebwas/vuejs-component-external-resource/README.md

 I use [ES2015](https://babeljs.io/docs/learn-es2015/) features, so for maximum compatibility I would recommend using [babel](https://babeljs.io/) to compile it to Javascript that is better understood in older browsers.

+Whenever you use the callback option (either as the external value directly or in the array form) the Vue instance is bound to it.
+Also, for the success callback on scripts, the Vue instance is bound to it, so that you can fully access all of its properties.

 ## Dependencies
 The loader needs `merge`, `each` and `capitalize` from [lodash/lodash](https://github.com/lodash/lodash).